Azure-Samples/functions-dotnet-migrating-console-apps/README.md

 ---
 Best viewed in [GitHub](https://github.com/Azure-Samples/functions-dotnet-migrating-console-apps/blob/master/README.md)
 # Migrating Console Apps To Azure Functions
+This is a generic function that can be used to convert **any console application** to an HTTP **webservice** in Azure Functions.
+All you have to do is edit a configuration file and specify what input parameters will be passed as arguments to the .exe.

 Azure functions is a new offering from Microsoft that allows you to create serverless "compute on demand" applications.

-This is a generic function that can be used to convert **any console application** to an HTTP **webservice**.
+# Features
+- You can use binary files as input (specify the URL and the binary file will be downloaded to a temporary location on the virtual environment hosting your Azure Function)
+- You choose which file is sent back to the user as output

 # Getting Started - Creating a new Function App
 1. Login to - [Azure Portal](https://portal.azure.com)